CTI-PROFILE-MEX · DATA: 2024-2025 · UPDATED: Q2 2026

 Overview

-Mexico is Canada's third-largest trading partner, with bilateral goods trade of approximately C$50B+ (2024, Statistics Canada) CAD in 2024 (StatCan), driven by the Canada-United States-Mexico Agreement (CUSMA/USMCA), in force since July 2020.
-Canada imports significantly more from Mexico than it exports — primarily automotive components, consumer electronics, fresh produce, and manufactured goods — running a $21B deficit.
+Mexico is Canada's third-largest trading partner, with bilateral goods trade of approximately $46B CAD in 2024 (StatCan), driven by the Canada-United States-Mexico Agreement (CUSMA/USMCA), in force since July 2020.
+Canada imports significantly more from Mexico than it exports, primarily automotive components, consumer electronics, fresh produce, and manufactured goods, running a $30B deficit.
 The Canada-Mexico relationship operates within the trilateral CUSMA framework, making it structurally inseparable from Canada-US dynamics: the 2026 CUSMA joint review, initiated under the terms of the agreement, is the dominant near-term trade policy variable for all three parties.
-President Claudia Sheinbaum — Mexico's first female president, inaugurated October 2024 — leads a Morena government with a strong congressional majority that has pursued energy nationalism and judicial reform, creating new regulatory uncertainty for foreign investors.
+President Claudia Sheinbaum, Mexico's first female president (inaugurated October 2024), leads a Morena government with a strong congressional majority that has pursued energy nationalism and judicial reform, creating new regulatory uncertainty for foreign investors.
 US tariff pressure on Mexico under the Trump administration (2025–present) is disrupting nearshoring investment flows that had been redirecting supply chains from China to Mexico.

 02